wlicb/AR-Note/C# Tutorial.md

 # AR-Note
-C# and Shader Tutorials for the Unity Engine
+C# and Shader Tutorials for the Unity Engine - Basics

-Basics:
+Game Objects and Scripts

 1. Defining class:
 _using Unity Engine_
 _public class <identifier> : MonoBehavior { }_